argovela-astro/argovela-astro.github.io/_pages/about.md

 <!-- ### Celestial Ruminations: A Quest for the Universe's Purpose -->

-> What is the purpose of the universe? <br> 宇宙的目的是什么？
+> What is the purpose of the Universe? <br> 宇宙的目的是什么？

 is a profound question posed in one of my favorite short stories, "朝闻道" by renowned Chinese science fiction author [Cixin Liu](https://en.wikipedia.org/wiki/Liu_Cixin).
 Translated into English as "Epiphany".
 It was this ultimate question from Liu's story that genuinely astonished me led me to explore the universe's mysteries.